How to benefit your workout with green tea

-- Presence of polyphenolic compounds produce antimicrobial and antitoxic that are useful to the body.
+- The presence of polyphenolic compounds produces antimicrobial and antitoxic that are useful to the body.

-- Has been known to protect against effects of radiation therapy in patients.
+- Has been known to protect against the effects of radiation therapy in patients.

 Metabolism is required for the production of energy, and increased metabolism is better since more energy is produced for longer workouts to burn more calories.